viktorvoltaire/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

     - link: 'real_user_monitoring/browser/tracking_user_actions'
       tag: 'Documentation'
       text: 'Tracking custom user actions'
+    - link: 'real_user_monitoring/browser/attaching_context'
+      tag: 'Documentation'
+      text: 'Attaching context to RUM data'
 ---

-## Initialization

-Find below the different initialization options available with the [Datadog Browser SDK][1].

-### Scrub sensitive data from your RUM data
+## Scrub sensitive data from your RUM data

-If your RUM data contains sensitive information that need redacting, configure the Browser SDK to scrub sensitive sequences by using the `beforeSend` callback when you initialize RUM.
+If your RUM data contains sensitive information that needs redacting, configure the Browser SDK to scrub sensitive sequences by using the `beforeSend` callback when you initialize RUM.

 This callback function gives you access to every event collected by the RUM SDK before they get sent to Datadog.